|Agency, Location||USM Gulf Coast Research Laboratory, Ocean Springs, MS|

 |Salary||Masters -$22,800/year, PhD -$24,000/year|

-The project focuses on the population dynamics of the oldest noncolonial marine animal, the ocean quahog.
-The project will involve developing age frequency distributions for this animal, modeling population dynamics, and examining the influence of global warming on population dynamics over the last 200 years.
-The successful candidate will develop a masters or dissertation project on the subject.
-Mentors will include Eric Powell at the University of Southern Mississippi and Roger Mann at the Virginia Institute of Marine Sciences.
+Project options focus on Atlantic surfclams and ocean quahogs.
+The ocean quahog focus is on the population dynamics of the oldest noncolonial marine animal.
+The project involves developing age-frequency distributions for this animal, modeling population dynamics, and examining the influence of global warming on population dynamics over the last 200 years.
+The surfclam project focuses on the evaluation of the effect of wind turbine development on the continental shelf on the surfclam fishery using a newly-developed coupled fishery-population dynamics model.
+The successful candidate will develop a thesis or dissertation project on the subject.
+Mentors will include Eric Powell at USM, Roger Mann at VIMS, and John Klinck at ODU.
+The research is supported by the NSF Science Center for Marine Fisheries (www.SCeMFiS.org) and BOEM.
+The successful candidate will have the opportunity to work closely with SCeMFiS industry and academic partners in this Industry/University Cooperative Research Center (I/UCRC).

-BS or MS degree in biology, ecology, marine science, fisheries, or related field with demonstrated competency in mathematics or statistics.
-Minimum academic qualifications include GRE scores in the upper 50th percentile in each category and a GPA of at least 3.0 (on a 4.0 system).
+BS or MS degree in biology, ecology, marine science, fisheries, or related field with demonstrated competency in mathematics or statistics, and numerical modeling.
+Minimum academic qualifications include GRE scores in the upper 50th percentiles and a GPA of at least 3.0 (on a 4.0 system).

 Dr. Eric Powell ([email protected])